Play "explicit" music at work? That could amount to harassment, court rules

 Loud music in public settings can spark social disputes.
 But blasting tunes that are "sexually explicit" or "aggressive" in the workplace can also be grounds for claiming sexual harassment, according to a recent court ruling.

 The Ninth Circuit Court of Appeals said this week that the owners of a warehouse that let workers blast "sexually graphic, violently misogynistic" music may have permitted harassment to occur on its premises.
 As a result, an employee lawsuit against the company will be allowed to proceed.
-The complaint, initially filed in 2020, comes from seven women and one man who worked for S&S Activewear, a wholesale apparel company.
+The complaint, initially filed in 2020, comes from seven women and one man who worked for S&S Activewear, a wholesale apparel company headquartered in Bolingbrook, Illinois.

 "[T]he music overpowered operational background noise and was nearly impossible to escape," according to the court filings.